 I also found a gorgeous head of red stemmed swiss chard, a food we had to stop eating for a couple of years after we grew TOO much of it one summer on Roxbury Road in Claverack, NY.
 I was trimming leaves each time I collected food for the day from our garden and then about one and a half months after we started harvesting it, I realized that the chard was re-growing leaves!
 So what had started out as a simple small row of chard became the endless row of rainbow chard all summer long into the Autumn!
 I literally could not look at chard again for about two years!

-So here in the East Bay area of California now, many years after that chard summer, a lovely bright grouping of swiss chard called my name at the market and I remembered some delicious creamed kale we'd eaten one night at Local 111 a fun restaurant in our old neighborhood and decided to 'cream' the chard in honor of our lovely gardens back east.
-I was in it for comfort food this day!
+So a few years ago when we lived in the East Bay area of California, many years after that chard summer, a lovely bright grouping of swiss chard called my name at the market and I remembered some delicious creamed kale we'd eaten one night at Local 111 a fun restaurant in our old neighborhood and decided to 'cream' the chard in honor of our lovely gardens back east.
+I was in it for comfort food that day!

 Chop your chard stems into 1/2 inch pieces, after first washing the leaves and stems carefully.
 Then chop the leaves into ribbons.
 Layer the stems on the bottom of a saucepan followed by the leaves on top.
 Add a bit of water (about 1/4 volume of the chard), cover and bring to a boil, turn down & cook until almost just tender, maybe 3 minutes or less, more or less depending on the thickness and freshness of the chard.
 You can also steam it all for a few minutes until just crisp tender.
 Then strain into a bowl, separate from cooking liquid.
 You can use this cooking liquid in your sauce.